Cybernetic-Ransomware/Animals_Healthcare_Application/doc/01_ADR_Functionality.md

 ### Consequences
 An effortful list of functionality has been created to exercise a building process of web applications.
-Demands were splitted on a quickly attainable goals, leaved a basic draft of a further development.
+Demands has been splitted into quickly attainable goals, leaved a basic draft of a further development.

 ### Keywords
 -   init,
+-   functionality,
--   functionality
+-   scope of project.

 ### Links